peterliapin/g-cal-project/README.md

 To meet the company’s objectives while maintaining data integrity, the following key requirements must be addressed:

 #### Preservation of External Meetings
-- Meetings involving **external participants** (emails outside the company domain) must remain untouched.
+- Meetings involving **external participants** (emails outside the company domains) must remain untouched.
+- The script supports both primary and additional corporate domains for determining internal vs external participants.

 #### Preservation of Personal and Out of Office Events
 - Personal meetings involving **no participants** (only the author) or **out of office events** must remain untouched.